Jakesta13/Percy_Rover_Image_Grab/README.md

 * You can specifiy any argument in any postion, all are optional.
 * 'probably poorly written' in the sense that I'm learning PHP and there are a few things that may have the room for optomization.

-~~_NOTE: You must specifiy raw/color if you are trying to select a sol, at the time being._~~

 https://mars.nasa.gov/mars2020/multimedia/raw-images/

 ## To-do:
 * Allow more flexibility with options (E.g select images per page if possible, and custom page count)
-* ~~Allow arguments in any order by using --option-name (option)~~ - DONE!
-* ~~Check SOL if it matches the requested SOL date, otherwise the RSS feed returns all SOLS for requested camera .. oof~~  - DONE!
-* Add a way to select ALL cameras (Good for getting all of the latest SOL images!).
+* ~~Add a way to select ALL cameras (Good for getting all of the latest SOL images!).~~ - It works, but isn't pretty at the moment
 * Add a way to select all SOLs (Intentionally this time!)
 * Use CURL to download images? benefit to this is a timeout can be added.
-* Learn more PHP.